 The making of the fittest: Natural selection in humans

-This online resource provides a series of activities looking at sickle-cell anaemia, which is an example of natural selection in humans.
+This online resource looks at an example of natural selection in humans.

 - The activity 'Testing a hypothesis' is a worksheet designed to actively engage students as they watch the film.